 Listing all buckets in AWS S3

-In this tutorial, you will learn how to list all buckets in AWS S3 using Python.
-For more details, see List S3 buckets easily using Python and CLI.
+We will learn how we can list all buckets in AWS S3 using python.
+More details about this List S3 buckets easily using Python and CLI.

-Before diving deep into the S3 bucket and object access levels, we will learn about IAM policies, S3 Policies, and S3 Bucket ACLs, the difference between them, and when we should use one to manage access levels.
+Before we dive deep into the S3 bucket and object access levels, we will learn about IAM policies, S3 Policies, and S3 Bucket ACLs and what is difference between them and when should we use one of them to manage access levels.

 Upload Local files to an S3 bucket

-Next, we will learn how to move local files from our machine to the S3 bucket.
-There are multiple ways to achieve this, and we have covered most of them in this blog post: 4 Easy Ways to Upload a File to S3 Using Python.
+Next, we will learn how we can move local files from our machine to the S3 bucket.
+There are multiple ways to achieve this and we have covered most of these in this blog post 4 Easy Ways to Upload a File to S3 Using Python.

 Listing objects in an S3 bucket

-Now that we have files in the S3 bucket, we will learn how to list them using Python.
-You can read more details about this in Quickest Ways to List Files in S3 Bucket.
+Now that we have files in the S3 bucket, we will learn how we can list them using python.
+You can read more details about this in Quickest Ways to List Files in S3 Bucket

 Managing S3 Bucket Policies

-The next thing we will cover in our blog is managing S3 bucket policies.
-By default, all buckets have private access, which means no one can read any files from that bucket.
-But we can give public-read access to the S3 bucket so other users can read files from our bucket.
-This is necessary to share data (like videos) with the public.
-You can read more about this in a blog post on Working With S3 Bucket Policies Using Python.
+The next thing we will cover in our blog is how to manage S3 bucket policies.
+By default all bucket have private access means no will be able to read any files from that bucket.
+But we can give public-read access to the S3 bucket so that other users can read files from our bucket.
+This is necessary when we want to share data (like videos) with the public.
+You can read more about this in a blog post on Working With S3 Bucket Policies Using Python

 Making S3 objects public

 In the last step, we learned how to make the S3 bucket public.
-In this step, we will learn how to make individual S3 objects public.
-This is useful for making some objects from the bucket public but hiding others.
+In this step, we will learn how we can make individual S3 objects public.
+This is useful when we just want to make few objects from bucket public but hide other objects.
 You can learn more about this in How to Grant Public Read Access to S3 Objects.

 Encryption for S3 Buckets